rancher/docs/content/rancher/v2.x/en/installation/ha-server-install-external-lb/_index.md

 2. Make the RKE binary that you just downloaded executable.
 Open Terminal, change directory to the location of the RKE binary, and then run one of the commands below.

     >**Using Windows?**
     >The file is already an executable.
-Skip to [Download Config File Template](#5-download-config-file-template).
+Skip to [Download RKE Config File Template](#5-download-rke-config-file-template).

     ```
     # MacOS